Privacy Policy

 • Transcripts are stored in your workspace for search and retrieval

 6b.
-YouTube content import
+URL, document, and external content import

-When you import YouTube content:
+When you import URLs or external content:

 You must have the right to import and process any content you submit.
 Our use of the YouTube API is subject to the YouTube Terms of Service and Google Privacy Policy.